TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 I could be hit by a train, and it should function perfectly even 5 years from now (as long youtube-dl.exe works)

-However, I plan to maintain it, and add misc features, like **Localization**
+However, I plan to maintain it, as I'm sure there are some extreme use-cases I did not cover
+Oh and add miscellaneous features, like **Localization**
 And perhaps make it a bit prettier

 ## Download Sites Supported